 REAL CHRISTMAS REINDEER

-We thought we would share some interesting facts about these amazing animals.
-Exactly, how do they manage to live in some of the coldest parts of the world?
+We thought we would share some interesting facts about these fantastic animals.
+How do they live in some of the coldest parts of the world?
 Read on to find out more…

 FUN FACTS ABOUT REINDEER